 - In an thick-bottom pot heat the oil over low heat.

-- When it breaks the boil, add the rice and simmer over medium heat.
+- When it breaks the boil, season with salt, add the rice and stir.
+Simmer over medium heat.
 Stir regularly to avoid excessive sticking.

 - When all the liquid has evaporated add the shrimps and mix well.

-- Cover and simmer another 5 minutes, uncover and try the rice, it should be firm but tender inside.
+- Cover and simmer another 5 minutes.
+Uncover and try the rice for doneness, it should be firm but tender inside.

 - If necessary, cover and simmer another 5 minutes.